jadecobra/python_tdd_exercises/source/functions.rst

                self.assertEqual(functions.passthrough(set), False)
                self.assertEqual(functions.passthrough(dict), False)

     the terminal updates to show an :doc:`AssertionError` for each line until I make the input match the output, proving that the passthrough function I have defined returns the input it is given.
 Hooray!
-I are geniuses again
+I am geniuses again

 Functions with positional arguments
 -----------------------------------

-I can define the function to take in more than one input, For instance if I are writing a function to perform operations on 2 numbers as I do in :doc:`calculator`\ , the function has to be able to accept the 2 numbers it performs operations on
+I can define the function to take in more than one input, For instance if I am writing a function to perform operations on 2 numbers as I do in :doc:`calculator`\ , the function has to be able to accept the 2 numbers it performs operations on

 RED: make it fail
 ^^^^^^^^^^^^^^^^^